linux-printer-troubleshooter/shell-script/README.md

 Shell script GUI wrapper for your Printer needs!

 ### PROBLEMS I FACE:-
-Usually a Printer Job Queue is not Very Accessible on Most Linux Oses (Atleast on KDE which I use and Cannot be Pinned to the Desktop.
-It hides behind menus and clicks.
+Usually a Printer Job Queue is not Very Accessible on Many Linux Oses (Atleast this has been my experience on KDE which I use..I need to click on the Printer Icon, Find the Printer I'm looking for and then a drop down box reveals its Job Queue..and Cannot be Pinned to the Desktop.
+This hides behind menus and clicks.

-I usually have Trouble Finding it!!
-All-in-all I want a tool that takes me straight to the Job Queue Like in Windows!
+This script shows you ALL YOUR PENDING JOBS regardless of the Printer Like in Windows!

 So here,goes.
 A Zenity Wrapped Shell Script for the Most basic and somewhat Useful .